the-teachingRSE-project/competencies/README.md

 **Please utilize semantic line breaks!**

-We utilize tags to categorize issues and MRs to the respective paper.
+We utilize tags to categorize issues and PRs to the respective paper.

 You can contribute in various ways: